 THE WRITING LIFE ...
 Ioannis GATSIOUNIS

-IOANNIS GATSIOUNIS is a New York native who has worked as a freelance foreign correspondent and previously co-hosted a weekly political-cultural radio call-in show in the U.S. He has been living in Malaysia since the early 2000s.
+IOANNIS GATSIOUNIS is a native New Yorker who has worked as a freelance foreign correspondent and previously co-hosted a weekly political-cultural radio call-in show in the U.S. He has been living in Malaysia since the early 2000s.
 He is the author of a new collection of stories, Velvet & Cinder Blocks (ZI Publications, 2009).
 He is also the author of a nonfiction book, Beyond the Veneer: Malaysia’s Struggle for Dignity and Direction (Monsoon Books, 2008).

 Gatsiounis’s début collection of stories captures the spirit of the individual who struggles to define himself in a world where the idea of identity is both concrete and perpetually fleeting, a world where loyalties, friendships and family ties can alter in an instant.
 A young painter follows a false prophet deep into a desert.
 A pious rape victim struggles to see past her faith in the aftermath of a tsunami.
 A Chinese-American’s Chineseness is put to the test in multiracial Malaysia.
 A young Malay caretaker and his lone guest at a remote guesthouse struggle to find direction and compassion in an era of stark civilisational divides.
-With these 10 well imagined and decadently engrossing stories, Gatsiounis offers us a timely, penetrating meditation on intimacy, alienation and triumph in the post-9/11 world.
+With these 10 well-imagined and decadently engrossing stories, Gatsiounis offers us a timely, penetrating meditation on intimacy, alienation and triumph in the post-9/11 world.

 Most readers know you for your astute writings on Malaysian politics.
 When and why did you turn to fiction?